WMXZ-EU/uSDFS/README.md

 		** multi record operations for SPI
 		** variable speed settings for SPI (similar to begin/end transactions) ** DMA support for SPI

+###- 26-oct-2016
+	* Version 1.0.4
+	* added multi record operations for SPI (significant speed increase for large buffer read/write)
+	* to be done
+		** consolidations of SPI calls
+		** variable speed settings for SPI (similar to begin/end transactions) ** DMA support for SPI